The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Results

 In Figure \ref{fig:NORD_12_windows}, the notable difference between the magnitude of the equilibrium effects in winter (smaller spike density) and other seasons (greater spike density) can be observed.
 A combination of the low solar irradiance while high-self consumption in winter induces this trend.
 First, lower solar irradiation in winter lead to fewer quantities of energy to be injected into the grid by RECs.
 Second, self-consumption rate by RECs is higher during winter.
 Figure \ref{fig:SC-of-indiv-prosumer-categories} illustrates daily self-consumption levels for all prosumer categories in different months.
 All categories self-consume on average more energy in January than in April, July or October.
 As a result, the RECs' self-consumption effect on the demand side of the market is relatively bigger than the RECs' injection effect on the supply side of the market in winter than in other seasons.
-In addition, low solar irradiance during winter aggregates the effect of offset of energy injection with energy self-consumption.
 In our engineering model, we added electrified heating and cooling to the load profiles of public (schools), SME (commercial), and NPO (offices) categories\footnote{However, residential prosumers own just electrified cooling systems in our model and not heating systems, similar to the actual status quo in Italian households.}.
 Therefore, in Figure \ref{fig:SC-of-indiv-prosumer-categories}, we observe that heating needs increase self-consumption during winter, mostly, for only three, albeit REC dominating (Figure \ref{fig:avg_capacity_shares}), categories of prosumers. \\

-This observed "REC Winter Effect" derived for the Policy scenario (\textit{sc45.2027}) - is further explored in Figure \ref{fig:impact_POLICY_scenario_NORD_vs_CSUD}, which compares NORD and CSUD market zones for the same time interval (January 2024).
+This observed "REC winter effect" derived for the Policy scenario (\textit{sc45.2027}) - is further explored in Figure \ref{fig:impact_POLICY_scenario_NORD_vs_CSUD}, which compares NORD and CSUD market zones for the same time interval (January 2024).
 Despite diverse impacts due to the configuration of each market zone and specific generation mix, the empirical finding of the negative average effect for NORD is confirmed for CSUD, too, under the assumption of homogeneous 45$\%$ self-consumption rate applied to all categories of prosumers. \\

 By focusing on the NORD zone and delving into seasonal variations, Figure \ref{fig:impact_HALFWAY_NORD_Jan24_Apr24_hourly_profile} displays the average profile of actual and counterfactual market quantities by hourly settlement period for January and April 2024.
 Under the HW scenario assumption, RECs deliver a net positive effect on actual market quantities only for central hours of the day in January (left panel).
 In contrast, during a typical spring month (April), the positive effect on market quantities is already visible since 6am, lasting until 7.30pm, in line with the fading sunlight (right panel).
 Thus, the scale of the impact of RECs is, as expected, stronger in April, because of the larger penetration of RES from RECs and their more effective displacement of expensive thermal generation due to the merit-order effect. \\